Hacker Perspective: Telephony (basic information)

 - Main Distribution Frame

-- connects OE (office equipment) to cable-pair
+- connects OE (office equipment) on the horizontal side

 |